ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/_index.md

 ---
-title: Creating a new Learning Path
+title: Create a new Learning Path

 description: Learn what type of content belongs in a Learning Path and how to format it.